-DWR is aware of three different sources of groundwater use records: (1) WIMAS analysis (uses WRIS data), (2) the 1979 KGS Model Report (McElwee, 1979) and (3) GMD #2 annual reports.
+DWR is aware of three different sources of groundwater use records: (1) DWR's WRIS database, (2) the 1979 KGS Model Report (McElwee, 1979) and (3) GMD #2 annual reports.
 Both the KGS report and GMD #2 annual reports show significantly more groundwater use than what was reported to DWR in most years.
 Some of the difference may be attributed to voluntary water use reporting and the minimal metering prior to the late 1980s.
 Water use reporting was made mandatory in 1988 under K.S.A.
 82a-732.
 Upon review it appears that the GMD #2 annual report data may be a reasonable estimate of groundwater use in the earlier years before 1990.
 Both WRIS and GMD #2 annual report data show an increasing trend in groundwater use, but the trend is much less in the GMD #2 annual report data.
 The KGS Model Report and GMD #2's annual report data are included in the appendix.

 The McPherson IGUCA order required water flow meters on all points of diversion excepting domestic and temporary wells.
 As a result, the water use values are more accurate after the 1980 order and even more accurate after water use reporting was made mandatory in 1988.
 Since industrial, irrigation and municipal uses account for more than 99% of the water use within the IGUCA boundary, only those uses are included in Figure 6.
 Water use included in the analysis was for all rights reporting use within the McPherson area.
 The highest water use reported was 15,340 acre-feet in 2011.
 That total being nearly 5,000 acre-feet less than the total amount of groundwater appropriated in the area.

-Figure 6 shows an increase in groundwater use in the McPherson IGUCA.
+Figure 6: Groundwater Use for All Points of Diversion in the McPherson IGUCAFigure 6 shows an increase in groundwater use in the McPherson IGUCA.
 The chart depicts groundwater use from 1974-2014 (Note: total 1974-1980 water use data is from GMD #2 Annual Reviews while all other water use data is from WRIS).

-Figure 6 also shows annual fluctuations in water use, but an overall increasing trend.
+The figure also shows annual fluctuations in water use, but an overall increasing trend.
 The years 2006, 2011 and 2012 have the highest water use with over 14,900 acre-feet reported.
 Because early water use data was not required to be reported, the review team has relatively little confidence in its accuracy.
 Because water flowmeters and mandatory water use were both required by 1988, the review team has confidence in the accuracy of the data available after about 1990.
-Water use in the 1970s averaged 11,090 acre-feet per year, in the 1980s averaged 10,359 acre-feet per year, in the 1990s averaged 10,988 acre-feet per year, in the 2000s averaged 12,3610 acre-feet per year and as of 2014 water use data, the 2010s average use is at 12,926 acre-feet per year.
+Water use in the 1970s averaged 11,090 acre-feet per year, in the 1980s averaged 10,359 acre-feet per year, in the 1990s averaged 10,988 acre-feet per year, in the 2010s averaged 12,3610 acre-feet per year.